google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Typically, it includes:

-These stipends aim to ease the financial burden so students can focus on their studies.
+These stipends aim to alleviate the financial burden, allowing students to focus on their studies.

 Average PhD Stipends by Region